Afra-Bayat/final-python-project---group-12/README.md

 ### Project Objective:

-This project contains the usage of Python, Pandas, SQLite3, and Flask.
-Using Pandas, we are reading data from dataset and stored in database using SQLite3 package.
-Flask is used to present stored data of database on web.
-Website contains mainly 3 pages, Home, About, and Dataset.
-About Us page shows the details about each variable definition.
-Dataset page shows the number of immigrants from the specified country in each respective year from 1980 to 2013.
+This project involves the usage of Python, Pandas, SQLite3, and Flask.
+Using Pandas, we read data from the dataset and store it in a database using the SQLite3 package.
+Flask is used to present the stored data from the database on the web.
+The website contains mainly three pages: Home, About, and Dataset.
+The About Us page provides details about each variable definition.
+The Dataset page displays the trend in the number of immigrants for 10 specific countries from 1980 to 2013.